-Nō Action Evaluation Implementation period Requirement Status 2.1 PROCEDURES: Develop and implement occupational health and safety procedures relevant to wind park operation Procedures approved During operation Mongolian occupational health and safety relevant standards Develop and implement all relevant HSE procedures All procedures must be communicated and signed off by all staff on site 2.2 TRAININGS: Develop and implement OHS training program to improve OHS documents disclosure and compliance.
-It must encompass, but not limited to: Information on EMP and all associated procedures to all employees and subcontractors Training needs identifiedConduct the trainings During operation Identify OHS training needs for workers.
+No Action Evaluation Implementation Plan Requirement Status 2.1 PROCEDURES: Develop and implement occupational health and safety procedures relevant to wind park operation Procedures approved During operation Mongolian occupational health and safety relevant standards Develop and implement all relevant HSE procedures All procedures must be communicated and signed off by all staff on site 2.2 TRAININGS: Develop and implement OHS training program to improve OHS documents disclosure and compliance.
+It must encompass, but not limited to: Information on EMP and all associated procedures to all employees and subcontractors Training calendar Conduct the trainings During operation Identify OHS training needs for workers.
 Undertake the trainings (HSE orientation and induction, risk assessment and job safety analysis training, job specific HSE training including daily toolbox talks and specialized training such as first aid, material safety data sheet).
-PERFO DRMANCE STANDARD 3: POLLUTION PREVENTION I AND ABATEMENT 3.1 SPILL: Prepare and implement a Spillage management plan (fuel, etc.), including (but not limited to): Cleanup kits (absorbent materials, etc.) always carried in all vehicles and equipment.
+PER FORMANCE STANDARD 3: POLLUTION PREVENTION AND ABATEMENT 3.1 SPILL: Prepare and implement a Spillage management plan (fuel, etc.), including (but not limited to): Cleanup kits (absorbent materials, etc.) carried in all vehicles and equipment at all times.
 Training for drivers and equipment operators, and others who use fuel, oil and other hazardous materials.
 Inspect all vehicles and equipment for leaks before use near or in water.
-Monitoring Training Report to Bank Secondary containment in place Drip trays and spill kits for vehicles Spill kits located around the site and vehicles During operation ISO 14001 requirement and best practice 1.
-Provide cleanup kits for all vehicles 2.
-Deliver training for all drivers and staff 3.
-Inspect vehicles before use 3.2 WASTE: Contain all sanitary wastes from site and provide appropriate treatment prior to permitted discharge.
+Monitoring Training Report to Bank Secondary containment in place Drip trays and spill kits for vehicles Spill kits located around the site and vehicles During operation ISO 14001 requirement and best practice Provide cleanup kits for all vehicles and in a storage room Deliver training for all drivers and staff Inspect vehicles before use 3.2 EMISSIONS: Maintain vehicles, motors and emergency generators to manufacturers' specifications to minimize emissions Monitoring of implement/n During operation ISO 14001 requirement and best practice Constant inspection on vehicles, motors, equipment according to manufacturer's specifications and standards 3.3 WASTE: Contain all sanitary wastes from site and provide appropriate treatment prior to permitted discharge.
 Records of waste treatment and disposal.
-During operation ISO 14001 requirement and best practice Collect sanitary wastes in appropriate tanks Contract permitted subcontractor Collet waste transfer notes on site PERFO DRMANCE STANDARD 4: COMMUNITY HEALTH, SA AFETY AND SECURITY 4.1 FIRE SAFETY: Develop a Life & Fire Safety (L&FS) master plan to ensure that the facility design and construction to comply with an international fire code.
-Conduct L&FS audit against an international Reporting of audit findings.
-During operation Mongolian occupational health and safety relevant standards, ISO Conduct monthly fire inspections and mark the tags Organize fire drills and report
+During operation ISO 14001 requirement and best practice Collect sanitary wastes in appropriate tanks Contract permitted subcontractor Collect waste transfer notes on site